jhare96/apple_picker/README.md

 # Game versions
 1. 'ApplePicker-v0' the agent start location and object locations are changed upon each episode i.e. when you call env.reset()
-2. 'ApplePickerDeterministic-v0' the agent and start locations are fixed for that particular enviroment instance
+2. 'ApplePickerDeterministic-v0' the agent and object locations are fixed for that particular enviroment instance

 # Environment arguments
 * **num_objects**: number of apples spawned after every reset (default 100)